Devon Island: Flashline Mars

 The Flashline Mars Arctic Research Station project entered its third season in 2004.
 In July 2004, Devon Island became the temporary home for five scientists and two journalists, who were to use the Mars-like environment to simulate living and working on that planet.
 April 2007 through 21 August 2007 was the longest simulation period and included 20 scientific studies.
+Earth and Mars science research continues, with three crews and two simulated Mars missions planned for the summer of 2025.

 The Haughton crater is now considered one of the world's best Mars analog sites.
 It is the summer home to NASA's complementary scientific program, the Haughton–Mars Project.
+The Island's freezing temperatures, isolation, and remoteness offer scientists matchless research opportunities.
+Devon Island’s harsh climate and barren terrain endeared it to NASA as the Arctic day and night cycle and restricted communications capabilities offer challenges similar to those presented by long-duration space flights.

 HMP has conducted geological, hydrological, botanical, and microbiological studies in this harsh environment since 1997.
 HMP-2008 was the twelfth field season at Devon Island.

-In 2007, fossils of the seal ancestor Puijila darwini were found on the island.

 On July 16, 2013, the Canadian Space Agency assigned Canadian astronaut Jeremy Hansen to a secondment with the Centre for Planetary Science and Exploration of the University of Western Ontario at Haughton Crater in preparation for a potential future crewed exploration of Mars, the Moon or the asteroids.